NVlabs/FPSci/docs/general_config.md

 "aimAssistFoVColor": Color4(0,0,0,1); // Default to an opaque black FoV indicator when enabled "aimAsssistFoVWidth": 1;    // Default to 1% of the screen as the width of the FoV indicator "aimAssistSnapOnFire": false,   // Default to not snapping aim when firing (aim assist can be activated when FoV > 0 using the "aimAssist" key bind instead)
+"aimAssistOnReference": true,   // Default to allowing aim assist on reference targets (when enabled) "aimAssistOnReal": true,        // Default to allowing aim assist on real targets (when enabled)
 ```

 ## HUD settings